-Fibre-reinforced composites have excellent in-plane strength and stiffness and are being used in increasing quantities in aerospace, sports, automotive and wind turbine blade industries.
-However, fibre reinforced composites are weak in their through-thickness direction.
+Fibre reinforced composites have excellent in plane strength and stiffness and are being used in increasing quantities in aerospace, sports, automotive and wind turbine blade industries.
+However, fibre reinforced composites are weak in there through thickness direction.
 This weakness can result in parts failing by delamination in service, either from external loads or impact events.
-The presence of delamination can seriously reduce the strength and stiffness of a laminate, especially under compressive buckling loads, potentially leading to catastrophic failure.
+The presence of a delamination can seriously reduce the strength and stiffness of a laminate especially under compressive buckling loads, potentially leading to catastrophic failure.

-Applicants should have an equivalent of a first or second class UK honours degree or equivalent in a related discipline, science (chemistry/physics) or engineering or closely related field.
-The candidate should be self-motivated, have good communication skills for regular interaction with other stakeholders, with an interest in industrial research.
+Applicants should have an equivalent of first or second class UK honours degree or equivalent in a related discipline.
+The candidate should be self-motivated, have good communication skills for regular interaction with other stakeholders, with an interest for industrial research.

 How to apply

-If you are eligible to apply for this studentship, please complete the online application form by clicking on ’Visit Website’.
+If you are eligible to apply for this research opportunity, please complete the online application form.